DanVal123/notes/README.md

-# notes
+# Notes
-This repository contains notes about installing particular softwares and solutions to issues that I tend to forget
+This repository contains some convenient tricks and notes about some setups I like on mac that I tend to forget all the time.